Syllabus

 - What are your next steps to advocate for open science + reproducible research?

-- Week 2: Present your work briefly in an Open Knowledge Foundation of Frictionless Data community call (exact date TBD)
+- Week 2: Present your work briefly in an Open Knowledge Foundation of Frictionless Data community call (30 June)

 - Check in: One-on-one meetings during week 1